Howard Hayes (boxer)

-Howard Hayes (born 1949) is a male former boxer who competed for England.
-He was a member of the Doncaster Boxing Club.
+Howard Hayes (born 27 November 1949) is a male former boxer who competed for England.
+He was a member of the Doncaster Plant Works Boxing Club.

-Boxing career
+Biography

 Hayes won the 1969 Amateur Boxing Association British lightweight title, when boxing out of the Plant Works ABC.

-He represented England in the -60 kg lightweight division, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+He represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the -60 kg lightweight division.

 He turned professional on 3 November 1970 and fought in 21 fights until 1974.